Ly0n/SeleryAction/README.md

 [![Actions Status](https://github.com/protontypes/seleryexample/workflows/openselery/badge.svg)](https://github.com/protontypes/seleryexample/actions)
 [![Donate with bitcoin](https://en.cryptobadges.io/badge/small/3PVdiyLPR7MgaeFRJLW9mfuESZS2aAPX9w)](https://en.cryptobadges.io/donate/3PVdiyLPR7MgaeFRJLW9mfuESZS2aAPX9w)

- ### Command-Line Tool
+# Github Action Integration

 1. The [Gitub](https://github.com/settings/tokens) and [Libraries.io](https://libraries.io/api) tokens are easy to obtain.
 Simulate payouts without the [coinbase token](https://www.coinbase.com/settings/api) to find the right settings.
-Configure the [access control settings](https://github.com/protontypes/openselery/wiki/Coinbase-Settings) of the automated coinbase account.

 2. Create a dedicated coinbase account with limited amounts.
 OpenSelery is based on the APIs of The Libraries.io, Github and Coinbase.
 To provide service you need create tokens in the corresponding accounts.
 Setting simulation to false will require your coinbase tokens.
+Configure the [access control settings](https://github.com/protontypes/openselery/wiki/Coinbase-Settings) of the automated coinbase account.

 3. Never transfer or store large values with automated cryptocurrency wallets.
 Use recurring automated transaction from another account to recharge you wallet on a regular base.